Why ADHD Matters

 Our mission regarding the workforce

-The Cambridge ADHD Centre has been founded by two clinicians with long experience of medical education and mentoring and we intend not just to attract great staff but also to help them strive for excellence.
-We are creating a way to support GP colleagues who are interested in undertaking portfolio work in ADHD to complement their NHS General Practice.
-By supporting GPs who work in the NHS we hope to nurture foci of interest and competence in GP practices, to accelerate and normalise the ability to manage uncomplicated ADHD in NHS General Practice.
+The Cambridge ADHD and Autism Centre has been founded by two clinicians with long experience of medical education and mentoring and we intend not just to attract great staff but also support them in their education, training and practice.

 Our mission regarding individual patients